uudashr/iface/README.md

 `iface` is a linter designed to identify the incorrect use of interfaces in Go code, helping developers avoid interface pollution.
 By detecting unnecessary or poorly implemented interfaces, `iface` ensures your Go code remains clean, efficient, and maintainable.

 It consists of several analyzers :
-1. `empty`: Finds empty interfaces.
-2. `unused`: Finds interfaces that are not used anywhere in the same package where the interface is defined.
+1. `unused`: Identifies interfaces that are not used anywhere in the same package where the interface is defined.
-3. `duplicate`: Finds interfaces in the same package that have identical method sets.
+2. `identical`: Identifies interfaces in the same package with identical methods or constraints.
-4. `opaque`: Find the interfaces that are used to abstract a single concrete implementation only.
+3. `opaque`: Identifies functions that return interfaces, but the actual returned value is always a single concrete implementation.

 ## Usage